Mirabordem/Mirabordem/README.md

 A passionate software engineer and experienced, skilled designer, who enjoys turning ideas into captivating digital experiences.
 My approach combines technical expertise with a keen eye for design, ensuring that every project reflects a perfect blend of functionality and aesthetics.
+Please check out my projects below, where INSIDEOUT app is the newest one.